JetBrains/Qodana/topics/pricing.md

 This section enumerates the technologies and features that are available for each license.

-All technologies and features mentioned in the Ultimate and Ultimate Plus columns are available for both the trial and full versions of the respective %product% license type.
+All technologies and features mentioned in the Ultimate and Ultimate Plus columns are available for both the trial and full versions of the respective %instance% license type.

 ### Programming languages